wearepal/visual-word-tokenizer/README.md

 ```

 You may also load the pre-processed visual words from HuggingFace.
-We provide the ImageNet-1K visual words with vocabulary sizes of 100, 1000, and 10000.
+We provide the ImageNet-1K vocabulary with sizes of 100, 1000, and 10000.

 ```python
 from huggingface_hub import snapshot_download